Updated on 27.11.23

 The Settings page allows you to oversee and manage system and organization-level + personal settings all in one place.
 Depending on your access level, you adjust and finetune how your SEON implementation works.
 Customize the interface and rule settings to meet your needs and fit into your workflows.

-- The General page houses timezone and locale settings, along with default expiration timeframes scoring settings, in addition to authentication, Machine Learning, and AML settings.
+- The System section houses timezone and locale settings, along with default expiration timeframes scoring settings, in addition to authentication, Machine Learning, and AML settings.

 On the top, you'll find basic account settings, such as the time zone, locale, base currency, and default IP expiration.